robamu-org/rtems-cmake/README.md

  - `RTEMS_TOOLS`: Can be specified if the RTEMS tools folder.
 Can be different from the prefix but will be equal to the prefix for most users.
  - `RTEMS_PATH`: Folder containing the RTEMS installation (BSPs).
 Can be different from the prefix but will be equal to the prefix for most users.

+## CMake build configuration helper

+A small python script is provided in the build support to allow easier configuration of the CMake build systems when using RTEMS.
+Call `cmake_build_config.py --help` to get some information how to configure a build.
+Python 3 has to be installed to use this script.

 ## Extending the build system support

 It is possible to read the pkfconfig files now, so extending the manual build configuration might not be necessary in the future.